What does the scientific names of the different shaya species mean?

 The word shaya just turned up in my head when I was to name the animals.
 In contrast, the species and subspecies names are really intended to mean something:

 • austranensis – ”belonging to the southern wind”.
-After the southern winds gentling the climate of its region of origin.
+After the southern winds moderating the climate of its region of origin.
 I have used the word for “southern wind” in Ancient Greek.

 • borealis – ”northern”.